berthelemy/consulting.berthelemy.net/collections/_posts/2024-05-06-buying-software.md

 #### Scalability

-- How do you need the application respond to unforeseen peak demands?
+- How do you need the application to respond to unforeseen peak demands?
 Are you happy for it to gradually stop working?
 Should it put users in a queue?
 Should it scale automatically to allow everyone to access with no degradation of service?
 (Give examples of what might happen to cause peaks in usage - such as deadlines or marketing campaigns.)

 #### Availability